pjsg/xterm-local-echo/README.md

 # local-echo

-this repository is folkd from [[wavesoft/local-echo](https://github.com/wavesoft/local-echo)] and rewrited to typescript.
+this repository is forked from [kobakazu0429/local-echo](https://github.com/kobakazu0429/local-echo) (forked from [wavesoft/local-echo](https://github.com/wavesoft/local-echo), rewrited to typescript).

 > A fully functional local echo controller for xterm.js